Bellagio (resort): Conservatory and botanical gardens

 The resort contains a 13500 sqft conservatory and botanical gardens.
 It is located next to the hotel's lobby and is open free to the public.
 It receives an average of 20,000 visitors daily.
 The Conservatory was originally planned as an outdoor garden.

 There are five seasonal themes that the Conservatory undergoes: Chinese New Year, spring, summer, fall, and winter.
 From January to mid-March, the Conservatory celebrates the Chinese New Year with a display dominated by flowers bromeliads and orchids, as well as the animal of that particular year that the Chinese zodiac celebrates.
 The theme then changes over to the spring display, which lasts until May, and usually features a butterfly house as well as many varieties of tropical flowers.

 During Memorial Day weekend, Bellagio then switches over to its all-American summer display, featuring a large recreation of the Liberty Bell, as well as several American flags throughout the Conservatory.
 The summer display is usually very patriotic featuring a lot of red, white, and blue, and is dominated by hydrangeas.
 From late September until Thanksgiving weekend, the Conservatory puts on its autumn display featuring several varieties of chrysanthemum and several large pumpkins.
 After Thanksgiving, the Conservatory switches to its winter holiday display, which is dominated by a large centerpiece Christmas Tree and several varieties of poinsettia.
 A life-sized candy village, which took months to create, was introduced for the 2012 Christmas display.
 Throughout the year, the colorful displays are decorated with many fragrant flowers and usually contain fountains.

 Each seasonal display costs about $1 million to create.
 Props are put into storage for future use.
 Planning for each season is done in advance, and each display design is carried out by more than 100 workers over the course of several days.
 The Conservatory uses thousands of plants and flowers for its displays each year.
 As of 2018, the Conservatory had used six million plants across 100 displays, and had received 150 million visitors.
+In 2022, the resort introduced the Garden Table, a dining experience with seating alongside the conservatory attractions.